apple/swift-play-experimental/README.md

 ### Cross-platform support

-macOS and Linux are currently supported.
-Other platforms to be supported soon.
+macOS, Linux and Windows are currently supported.